NN-RTK/audio_denoise/README.md

 # Plan and proposals
 Here are some tasks planned based on the above observations:
+>> Proposal 1: input noisy MFCC and target clean wave form.
+Loss function to caluclate loss between waveforms and mfccs.
+Refer Clean Unet and unsuperwised waveencoder ( https://arxiv.org/pdf/2202.07790 and https://arxiv.org/pdf/1901.08810 ) - it uses stft and waveform loss, we try with mfcc and waveform
+>> Proposal 2: allocate losses for different frequency bands of noise

 1. Decide input features: Mel spectrogram/MFCC/STFT combined with others.
 Literature study references:
    •	Study modifications to MFCC in literature for other audio tasks: Ongoing
    •	Study Ref: https://link.springer.com/article/10.1007/s43926-023-00049-y